Jogll1/JMPL/README.md

 This repository contains the JMPL interpreter (c_jmpl), example programs, and documentation.

+For support on learning JMPL and its documentation, use the <a href="https://github.com/Jogll1/JMPL/wiki">wiki</a>.

 JMPL has support for UTF-8 encoding and many operators have Unicode alternatives.
 It is recommended to use a text-editor with Unicode capabilities or the <a href="https://marketplace.visualstudio.com/items?itemName=jogll1.vscode-jmpl">JMPL VS Code Extension</a> to insert special characters.
 If using a Windows terminal, the code page should be changed to `65001` to properly display any Unicode character that may be outputted.

 ## Running the Interpreter